zulu-alpha/zam_shownames/readme.txt

 zam_shownames.pbo

 [B]Usage[/B]:
-Press y (or another key configured in Main Menu, Configure -> Controls -> Configure Addons -> ZAM -> showNames) to show the names of all players on your side and name tags of rucks used by players.
+Press t (or another key configured in Main Menu, Configure -> Controls -> Configure Addons -> ZAM -> showNames) to show the names of all players on your side and name tags of rucks used by players.
 Note that the key options will appear in that menu only 5 seconds into the game.

 Client side mod